 Name Type a name for the new UCA.
+Type a name for the new UCA.
 Schedule Type Select On Event from the drop-down list.
 Click the Select button to select the service to invoke when the event is received.
 You can select any type of service except for Human services.